Your Furniture Plant Runs Three Shifts and Your HR System Thinks Everyone Works Nine to Five

 Exactly what you get

 An HR system that actually fits a Grand Rapids plant floor: native shift, rotation, and differential handling, certifications tied to the machines and roles that require them with alerts before they lapse, and seniority and bidding rules enforced in the system instead of a side spreadsheet.
 Payroll processing stays on a proven processor.
-It connects to your field service management for dispatched crews, project management software for labor planning, and business intelligence dashboards for workforce reporting.
+It connects to your field service management for dispatched crews, project management software for labor planning, and business intelligence (BI) dashboards for workforce reporting.

 How to choose a developer in Grand Rapids